open/close all folders

 - The Sonic the Hedgehog franchise has somehow managed to avoid this despite the reception of most of the modern Sonic games (due to him being one of Sega's few cash cows).
 That said, several spinoffs and branches of the series have not escaped unscathed.

 - After over a decade of dormancy, Sega returned to the original "classic" branch of Sonic The Hedgehog games that kickstarted the franchise on the Sega Genesis through the downloadable Sonic the Hedgehog 4 series at the start of The New '10s.
 Episode I was released in 2010 to relatively positive reviews from critics and decent sales, but was widely (though not universally) panned by fans of the Genesis games as a disappointing sequelnote , due to its different gameplay and character designs and heavy recycling of content from its predecessors.
 Episode II, released two years later, is widely seen as So Okay, It's Average by reviewers and sold poorly; resulting in a planned third episode being discarded.
-It didn't help that some platforms only got one episode - the Wii only got Episode I and the Nvidia Shield only got Episode II (ignoring its other issues).
-Another attempt at a new Genesis-styled Sonic game wouldn't be seen until the announcement of 2017's Sonic Mania — which was thankfully met with a far more enthusiastic response from reviewers and Genesis Sonic fans.
+It didn't help that some platforms only got one episode — the Wii only got Episode I and the Nvidia Shield only got Episode II (ignoring its other issues).
+Another attempt at a new Genesis-styled Sonic game wouldn't be seen until 2017's Sonic Mania, which was universally agreed to be a real return to form.

 - There were only two games in the spinoff Storybook Series for the Wii console, as Sonic and the Black Knight failed to impress.